heterodb/pg-strom/man/install.md

     - [note002:HW Validation List](https://github.com/heterodb/pg-strom/wiki/002:-HW-Validation-List) may help you to choose the hardware.
     - GPU Direct SQL Execution needs NVME-SSD devices, or fast network card with RoCE support, and to be installed under the same PCIe Root Complex where GPU is located on.
 - **GPU Device**
-    - PG-Strom requires at least one GPU device on the system, which is supported by CUDA Toolkit, has computing capability 6.0 (Pascal generation) or later;
+    - PG-Strom requires at least one GPU device on the system, which is supported by CUDA Toolkit, has computing capability 7.5 (Turing generation) or later;
     - Please check at [002: HW Validation List - List of supported GPU models](https://github.com/heterodb/pg-strom/wiki/002:-HW-Validation-List#list-of-supported-gpu-models) for GPU selection.
 - **Operating System**
     - PG-Strom requires Linux operating system for x86_64 architecture, and its distribution supported by CUDA Toolkit.
-Our recommendation is Red Hat Enterprise Linux or Rocky Linux version 9.x or 8.x series.
+Our recommendation is Red Hat Enterprise Linux or Rocky Linux version 9.x or 10.x series.
     - GPU Direct SQL (with cuFile driver) needs the `nvidia-fs` driver distributed with CUDA Toolkit, and Mellanox OFED (OpenFabrics Enterprise Distribution) driver.
 - **PostgreSQL**
-    - PG-Strom v5.0 requires PostgreSQL v15 or later.
+    - PG-Strom v6.1 requires PostgreSQL v15 or later.
     - Some of PostgreSQL APIs used by PG-Strom internally are not included in the former versions.
 - **CUDA Toolkit**
     - PG-Strom requires CUDA Toolkit version 12.2update1 or later.